pacharanero/fe4ture_to_T4sk/README.md

 todo list:
 * need to finish the code that adds the scenarios and steps (the responder methods are there, just haven't quite done the 'collate it into a Task' bit (easy))
+* AddToOpenERP as new class containing XMLRPC calls
 * add due dates
-* abstract out API_KEY etc into a separate file to .gitignore
+* abstract out API_KEY, workspace_id, project_id etc into a separate file to .gitignore
 * and of course I need to refactor it in Python to keep Python supremacist colleagues happy.
-Well, less unhappy anyway.
+Well, less unhappy anyway. line.gsub (/ruby/, 'python')